Noctem/Monocle/README.md

   - references nearest landmark from your own list
 - IV/moves detection, storage, and notification
   - produces nice image of Pokémon with stats for Twitter
+  - can configure to get IVs for all Pokémon or only those eligible for notification
 - stores Pokémon, gyms, and pokestops in database
-- spawnpoint scanning with `worker`
+- spawnpoint scanning with or without an existing database of spawns
-- hexagonal scanning with `wander`
 - automatic account swapping for CAPTCHAs and other problems
 - pickle storage to improve speed and reduce database queries
 - manual CAPTCHA solving that instantly puts accounts back in rotation